 Window condensation issues can be identified by water or ice build-up, usually at the base of the window.
-The majority of these problems can be addressed by managing moisture generated inside the motorhome.
-Minor condensation issues are not unusual, especially for RVs used in colder climates.
-To help minimize window condensation, use exhaust fans vented to the outside, avoid drastic changes in thermostat settings, do not use "vent-free" heaters, and use window coverings wisely.
+Most of these problems can be addressed by managing the moisture generated inside the motorhome.
+Minor condensation issues are not unusual, especially for motorhomes used in colder climates.
+To help minimize window condensation, use exhaust fans vented to the outside, avoid drastic changes in thermostat settings, do not use "ventfree" heaters, and use window coverings wisely.
 For example, make sure to open curtains or blinds during the day to allow air to circulate and warm the window surface.